4thkira/naikoma/veriko-names.md

 **Source notes:** Enstars OC.
 Beloved eldest sister.
 Nobody took her seriously.
 Shu was her last hope. **Also a member of mutamano** — bridges both the syndicate and the loved ones.

 **Notes:**
-- Four positions filled, fully armored — same structure as Vergil's (kutu Konoko mutamano ani-veri).
+- Four positions filled, fully armored — same structure as Vergil's (anit Konoko mutamano vera-savinai).
 She's the only non-co-host member of mutamano, and her name is equally fortified.
 - The contrast between role (varule — assassin) and personal name (Kobenu — familiar good) is the sharpest role/personal split in the document.
 Most names have some continuity between positions; Koume's name *argues with itself*.
 - Shares the mutamano affiliation with Vergil — but where it's his origin, it's her choice.
 Same word, different relationship to it.
 - voleruma uses the same ruma that appears in her role (varule).
 Ruin frames her from the outside in — the first thing you hear about her (life-ender) and the last thing she'd ever tell you (she wants it) share the same root.